-The North American Invasive Species Management Association (NAISMA) will hold its third-annual virtual Weed Biocontrol Summit on December 1, 2022, on Zoom from 11 a.m.-3 p.m CT.
+The North American Invasive Species Management Association (NAISMA) will hold its fourth-annual virtual Weed Biocontrol Summit on December 7, 2023, on Zoom from 11 a.m.-3 p.m CT.
 The summit is hosted by NAISMA’s Classical Biocontrol Committee.
-The 2022 summit will highlight weed management practitioners who utilize weed biocontrol within their integrated weed management programs throughout North America.
-Managers and researchers will share implementation stories, challenges, and successes.
-This year’s summit integrates research and implementation of biocontrol from regional land managers’ perspectives.
+This year, NAISMA is highlighting the role weed biological control can play in reducing wildfire risk and mitigating wildfire impacts throughout North America.
+The Biocontrol Summit integrates research and implementation of biocontrol from the regional land managers’ perspective.

 NAISMA’s Annual Weed Biocontrol Summits provide an opportunity for natural resource managers, educators, and researchers across North America to learn about the latest research and management involving classical biological control of weeds.
 Weed Biocontrol Summits are sponsored by the United States Forest Service.